mintlu8/bevy_defer/README.md

 ## Signals

 Signals are the cornerstone of reactive programming that bridges the sync and async world.
-The `Signals` component can be added to an entity and send data to the async world.
+The `Signals` component can be added to an entity, and the `NamedSignals` resource can be used to provide matching signals when needed.

 Here are the guarantees of signals: